jwharm/java-gi/README.md

-# java-gi
+# Java-GI

-**java-gi** is a tool for generating GObject-Introspection bindings for Java.
-The generated bindings use the [Panama Foreign Function & Memory API](https://openjdk.org/projects/panama/) (JEP 424) to directly access native resources from inside the JVM, and add wrapper classes based on GObject-Introspection to offer an elegant API.
+**Java-GI** is a tool for generating GObject-Introspection bindings for Java.
+The generated bindings use the [Panama Foreign Function & Memory API](https://openjdk.org/projects/panama/) (JEP 424 in JDK 19, JEP 434 in JDK 20, both in preview status) to directly access native resources from inside the JVM, and add wrapper classes based on GObject-Introspection to offer an elegant API.
 Java-gi version 0.4 generates bindings for the following libraries:

 | Library    | Version |
 |------------|---------|